awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/Introduction/about_containers/_index.md

 Benefits of Containers
 ---

 - Containers are a powerful way for developers to package and deploy their applications.
 They are lightweight and provide a consistent, portable software environment for applications to easily run and scale anywhere.
-Building and deploying microservices, running batch jobs, for machine learning applications, and moving existing applications into the cloud are just some popular use cases for containers.
+Building and deploying microservices, running batch jobs, for machine learning applications, and moving existing applications into the cloud is just some popular use cases for containers.